-Never underestimate the importance of luck when it comes to creating memorable DC wedding and engagement photography.
-Sometimes it is unexpected occurrences and happenstances that turn a pretty good picture into something unforgettable.
-Any good Washington, DC, wedding photographer knows how important those elements are.
-We can get every part of a portrait right — lighting, composition, posing — but it might still lack that extra spark.
-Sometimes the scene needs a little “je ne sais quoi” to set it apart.
+The component we are referring to is luck.
+Sometimes it takes unexpected occurrences or surprisingly favorable conditions to turn a pretty good picture into something unforgettable.
+DC wedding photographers can get every part of a portrait right — lighting, composition, posing — but it still might need an extra spark to really be great.
+Sometimes a scene needs a little “je ne sais quoi” to set it apart.

 Without them, the sun’s rays do little more than turn a bit of the horizon orange.
 The day, however, cannot be overcast.
 If it is, the sun will obviously not illuminate anything.
 Next, the clouds also have to be in the right position.
 They should be on the same side of the sky as the sun.
 The latter will light up clouds in other parts of the sky, but generally not in a particularly glorious fashion.
 Finally, the clouds cannot block the horizon.
 The sun needs space and a low angle to be able to light the scene with reds, yellows and oranges.

 This confluence of circumstances does not always occur, obviously.
 If even one element does not cooperate, the sunrise or sunset will not be much to look at.
 Many a Washington, DC, wedding photographer has arrived at a portrait session only to be disappointed by the sky.
-When that has happened to us, we have simply found other ways to give our brides and grooms beautiful photography.
+When that has happened to us, we have simply found other ways to give our couples beautiful photography.
 But those experiences have reminded us that even when we plan a shoot meticulously, we often have to adjust midstream.